This project researched the rich and complex culture of Aboriginal people in the Port Jackson region, revealing continuing importance and connections.

 Port Jackson archaeology project

-The findings of Australian Museum archaeologist Dr Val Attenbrow's Port Jackson Archaeology Project, and research undertaken for her book, Sydney's Aboriginal Past, provide a basis for the material for Aboriginal People of the Sydney region webpage.
+The findings of Australian Museum archaeologist Dr Val Attenbrow's Port Jackson Archaeology Project, and research undertaken for her book published in 2003, Sydney's Aboriginal Past, provide a basis for the material for this webpage.

 These sources include: written descriptions, oral histories, drawn and painted illustrations as well as objects collected by the earliest colonists and visitors to Port Jackson in the late eighteenth and early nineteenth centuries, as well as the archaeological record.